-The Pre-Production Inspection (PPI) is completed after the identification and the evaluation of your vendor / factory and right before the beginning of the actual mass production.
+The Pre-Production Inspection (PPI) or Initial Production Inspection is completed after the identification and the evaluation of your vendor / factory and right before the beginning of the actual mass production.
 The aim of the Pre-Production Inspection is to make sure your vendor understands your requirements and the specifications of your order and is prepared for its production.

 HQTS conducts the following seven steps for pre-production inspection: